Ablative CO2 Laser: Treatment, Recovery & Results

 Ablative CO2 Laser Before and After

 Fully ablative CO2 laser resurfacing can produce some of the most dramatic skin transformation results available from any non-surgical aesthetic procedure.
-Before treatment, patients typically present with significant concerns such as deep wrinkles, severe acne scarring, extensive sun damage or perioral lines.
+Before treatment, patients typically present with major concerns such as deep wrinkles, severe acne scarring, extensive sun damage, skin laxity or perioral lines.
 After healing is complete, most patients notice a profound improvement in skin texture, tone and overall quality that continues to develop over several months.

 Common improvements seen in ablative CO2 laser before and after results include: